Minhou County: Administrative divisions

-Environment
+History

 In August 2014, 396 villagers from Qingpuling (青布岭村) of Qingkou Town won a court case against a waste management company.
 They were awarded 6,000,000 RMB in compensation.
 The waste company set up their medical waste incineration facility back in 2000.
 The pollution caused black dust or ash to contaminate the surrounding environment trees, plants, waterways and households.
-Residents had long suspected the cancer rates was due to the environmental pollution from the incineration plant.
-The government has offered relocation for the affected residents.
+Residents had suspected the cancer rates was due to the environmental pollution from the incineration plant.
+The government has offered relocation for the affected ones.